TurbulenceChaos/blog/content/posts/emacs/helloOrgmode/index.md

 ### 3.3 Auto number the picture {#3-dot-3-auto-number-the-picture}

-Use the `#+caption` function to assign titles to figures or codes.
+You can use the `#+caption` function to assign titles to figures or codes.
-However, there exists a [bug](https://github.com/kaushalmodi/ox-hugo/issues/686) in org 9.6 where the `#+caption` can not export the correct numbers of the figures.
+However, there exists a [bug](https://github.com/kaushalmodi/ox-hugo/issues/686) in org 9.6 where the figures will get the same number in the output file.
 You need to modify them manually.
 This bug has been fixed in org 9.6.1.
-If you use doom emacs, you can add `(unpin! org)` in `~/.doom.d/packages.el` and type `doom upgrade` in the shell command to update the org version.
+If you use doom emacs, you can add `(unpin! org)` in `~/.doom.d/packages.el` and type `doom upgrade` in the shell command to update the org.

 ```org
 #+caption: [[https://en.wikipedia.org/wiki/Peanuts][Snoopy]]